Blog

 4. Pascal Strasche

 Homepage with a white-and-blue gradient background with a headshot of Pascal Strasche on the right.
-On the left is text saying, “Hi, I’m Pascal: A freelance UI/UX designer.
-I help companies to design intuitive digital products and online experiences.”
-Below is a green CTA button saying, “Let’s chat.”
+On the left, text states “Hi, I’m Pascal: A freelance Product Designer and Webflow Expert.
+I help companies design intuitive digital products and develop converting marketing websites.”
+Below is a green CTA button saying “Let’s chat.”

 Source: Pascal Strasche

-His articulate and direct approach fosters trust and reliability.
-By integrating his unique personality and UX/UI expertise, he creates a genuinely individualized portfolio that demonstrates his design acumen and personal ethos.
+Near the bottom of the homepage, Pascal discloses their personal manifesto — a clear outline of ambitions and values — symbolizing the depth of investment in their brand.
+Pascal’s articulate and direct approach fosters trust and reliability.
+By integrating their unique personality and UX/UI expertise, they create a genuinely individualized portfolio that demonstrates design acumen and a robust personal ethos.

 5. Vicky Marchenko

 Portfolio homepage with a white background and purple paper airplanes.
-On the left is text saying, “Hey there, I’m a UX/UI designer that uses my background in business to create meaningful digital experiences.”
+On the left is text stating “Hey there!
+I’m a UX/UI designer that uses my background in business to create meaningful digital experiences.”

 Source: Vicky Marchenko

-Visitors will find comprehensive and transparent case studies as they delve into her projects pages.
-From project overviews to specific deliverables and examples of final designs, Vicky makes everything clear.
-Her footer invites users to enter their name, email address, and a message, offering a clear line of communication to make collaborating with her simple.
+Dive into her projects page to find comprehensive and transparent case studies showcasing her cross-industry skills.
+From overviews to specific deliverables and examples of final designs, Vicky ensures the reader clearly understands her role in each project (and what she can offer them).
+Finally, her footer invites you to enter your name, email address, and a message, offering a clear line of communication to simplify getting in touch.

 Start course